Food Intolerances

 Goat’s milk cheese intolerance is a condition in which individuals have trouble digesting cheese made from goat’s milk, a dairy product known for its unique flavor and texture.
 This intolerance can lead to digestive discomfort but is different from a goat’s milk cheese allergy, which triggers an immune response and more severe symptoms.
 Those with this intolerance usually experience gastrointestinal issues after eating goat’s milk cheese.

-Horseradish intolerance is a condition where the body struggles to digest horseradish, a sharp root vegetable commonly used as a condiment or spice.
-Unlike a horseradish allergy, which involves the immune system and can trigger severe reactions, intolerance causes only digestive issues such as bloating, gas, or discomfort after eating horseradish or foods that contain it.
+Grape intolerance is a condition where the body struggles to digest grapes, causing gastrointestinal discomfort.
+Unlike a grape allergy, which triggers an immune response and can lead to severe reactions, grape intolerance generally causes digestive symptoms after eating grapes or products made from grapes.

 Macadamia nut intolerance is a condition where some people have trouble digesting macadamia nuts, despite their popularity as a rich, buttery-flavored snack and ingredient.
 This intolerance can cause digestive discomfort and other negative reactions after eating them.